deltamualpha/minikick/README.md

 Luhn-10 library, and that would be pretty easy to actually rewrite -- that checksum is pretty straight-forward.

+This also meant that I didn't use a 'proper' persistence backend, but instead just write out the state of projects/backers/pledges to a json file.
+Is this a particularly scalable solution? **Of course not!** But it was interesting to think about how to structure that and how to load and save to it.

 I started off with one mega-class as I explored the problem: everything was included in the `Project` class.
 [It was a bit of a mess](https://github.com/deltamualpha/minikick/commit/42e0c0b13b125a19791b377cef04e8d54cb3c759)
 -- way too all-over-the-place, far too much unrelated behavior... but it